Top three reasons to backcountry ski in Whistler

 - For this adventure, the max client to guide ratio is 4:1.

 - The cost per person decreases as the group grows, so it’s the perfect opportunity to backcountry ski with friends and family.
 A deposit of $250 per booking is needed to secure your spot.
+The balance of payment is due one month prior to the departure date.

 - Ski touring in Whistler can be arranged for larger groups.
 Contact us to make arrangements.